thesse1/webmethods-api-gateway-staging/README.md

 > Note: You can find a sample for this mechanism in the sample Ping API, see below.

-### Value substitution using using Azure DevOps Replace Tokens extension for aliases.json files
+### Value substitution using Azure DevOps Replace Tokens extension for aliases.json files

 Both the global and the API project-specific aliases.json files can also include placeholders in the format `#{placeholder_name}#`.